hxycorn/AB_Testing_Udacity_Free-trial-screener/README.md

 **Unused Metrics**
  - Number of user-ids: That is, number of users who enroll in the free trial.
 User-ids are tracked only after enrolling in the free trial and equal distribution between the control and experimental branches would not be expected.
 However, user-id count could be used to evaluate how many enrollments stayed beyond the 14 day free trial boundary.
 Thus, it's not chosen as the metrics.

+### Measuring Standard Deviation
+For each of the evaluation metrics, the analytical estimates of standard deviation is calculated for a sample size of 5000 unique cookies visiting the course overview page.
+The standard deviation are calculated using the [Baseline_Values](Data/Baseline_Values.csv).